-Grantees who have previously received federal grants of \$25,000 or more, and meet the criteria, are required to maintain a current EEOP on file in their office.
-Grantees who have previously received a single award in the amount of \$500,000 or more, with 50 or more employees, are required to submit an update of their EEOP if funds are continued.
-The updated EEOP is due within 24 months of the BSCC or OCR compliance letter.
-All Grantees, regardless of the type of entity, the number of employees, or the amount awarded, are subject to the prohibitions against discrimination in any program or activity and may be required by the BSCC or OCR, through selected compliance reviews, to submit data to ensure their services are delivered in an equitable manner to all segments of the service population.
+All Grantees, regardless of the type of entity, the number of employees, or the amount awarded, are subject to the prohibitions against discrimination in any program or activity and may be required by the BSCC or Office for Civil Rights, through selected compliance reviews, to submit data to ensure their services are delivered in an equitable manner to all segments of the service population.
 Additionally, Grantees may be required to submit data to ensure their employment practices comply with state and federal civil rights laws.
 The passage of Proposition 209 (approved November 1, 1996) has not alleviated the Federal requirement to develop and implement an EEOP (Cal.
 Const. art.
 I, § 31.)